More "Senior" (F1)

 with Graham Hill.

-"tribal" character: old hands can recite dozens of families in
+"tribal" nature, and old hands can recite dozens of families in

 two shots of Jack Toon #199.
 First, catching

-a ride with Ellis Ford in 1966; then, his immaculate
+a ride with Ellis Ford in 1966, then Jack Toon's immaculate

 Johnny